What actually happens to your code when you connect Parry.

 - 01

-GitHub posts the push event to /v1/webhooks/github.
-Parry verifies the HMAC, enqueues a scan task on Redis.
+A signed push event arrives from your code host.
+Parry verifies the signature and queues a scan.
 No code has crossed yet.

 - 02